AbhiAgarwal/gallatin/Classes/Democracy and Difference/Notes/Week2.md

 - The aim of the Discourse is to examine the foundations of inequality among men.
 - To help determine whether this inequality is authorized by natural law.
 - Moral inequality: It is created not by Nature but by a convention or agreement between consenting men
+- Missing out: age is a consideration in inequality.

 State of nature